the-document/Attendance-Manager/README.md

 * Develop tool: Android studio
 * Language: Java
 * Design Parten:
-  - SignleTone
+  - SingleTone
   - Observer
   - MVP Architecture
-* Suppot lib:
+* Support lib:
   - Tesseract: a engine about Optical character recognition, dispatch under Apache 2.0 license.
 This app using Tesseract for recognize student ID from camera of device.
   - Firebase: a realtime database for store application data.